reportingsjr/mppt/design notes.md

     Look for gate drivers that are 5V powered.
     There are almost no lower cost options for 3.3V.
     This will require a 5V boost converter from the SMPS/battery, but this is useful for powering the curiosity dev board anyhow.

+    PX3519XTMA1
+        5V supply
+        can drive up to 3nF gate capacitance Synchronous buck, so has two NFET drivers with auto deadtime adjustments Bootstrap cap can provide gate voltages of up to 9V above high side FET source Works with a 3.3V PWM input
+        About 2mA max supply current
+        $0.93/ea

 MPPT Algorithm
 Peturb and observe flowchart: